glaw2000/project1-church-safeguarding/README.md

 ## Testing

-Tested using chrome browser.
-Future work would be to test with Edge and Firefox.
+Tested using Chrome and Edge browser.
+Future work would be to test with Firefox.

 Did not have apple safari to test with.